Jose-MPM/Notes/Courses/English V/English Topics.md

             - Jane is _my best_ friend.
             - Physics is _her hardest_ exam = Physics is Sandra's hardest exam = La física es su examen más difícil.
 * Examples:
+    - What is the best computer game you have ever played?
     - small-smallest: Mercury is the smallest planet in the solar system.
     - hard-hardest
     - nic*e*-nicest